stapm-platform/.github/profile/README.md

 Below are links to various code repositories.
 This list is not exhaustive, but contains the R packages, core repositories containing the different models built on the STAPM platform, and key input data processing repositories that ensure consistency in data cleaning across projects and models.

+### R packages

+- [stapmr](https://github.com/stapm-platform/stapmr) - the main STAPM R package, containing the functions required to run the different models built on the platform.
+- [tobalcepi](https://github.com/stapm-platform/tobalcepi) - the R package containing relative risks and attributable fractions of diseases.
+- [pricepol](https://github.com/stapm-platform/pricepol) - the R package for modelling price and tax policy interventions in the TAX-sim model.
+- [tobalcpricedists](https://github.com/stapm-platform/tobalcpricedists) - the R package containing the workflows for generating price distribution data inputs for the TAX-sim model.
+- [hseclean](https://github.com/stapm-platform/hseclean) - the R package for cleaning the main survey data sources containing alcohol and tobacco consumption data - the Health Survey for England, Scottish Health Survey, and National Survey for Wales.
+- [smktrans](https://github.com/stapm-platform/smktrans) - the R package containing the workflow for generating smoking state transition probabilities for England, Scotland, and Wales.
+- [taxsim.post](https://github.com/stapm-platform/taxsim.post) - the R package which cleans the raw simulation output from the TAX-sim model into impact summary spreadsheets.
+- [econcalc](https://github.com/stapm-platform/econcalc) - the R package containing functions for calculating economic outcomes from the TAX-sim model simulation outputs.
+Used by `taxsim.post`

 ### Tobacco and Alcohol Tax and Price Intervention Simulation Model (TAX-sim)

 - [TAX-sim](https://github.com/stapm-platform/TAX-sim) - the main development repo for the TAX-sim model.